wavesplatform/waves-lessons/lessons/EN/C. Mining And Earning On It/c. [Node deployment] [ubuntu] docker/lesson.md

 The blockchain world constantly evolves, pushing all its participants to continuous development.
 The Waves blockchain is among leaders that persistently work on technological advancement.
 Due to this, the Waves team publishes updates of the blockchain that all the nodes are required to install.
-These updates expand nodes functionality, offer new transaction types, etc.
+These updates expand nodes functionality, offer new transaction types, can fix bugs, etc.

+There are two types of updates:
+- **<u>The ones that can be implemented right away</u>**
+    Usually, it is minor bug fixes or slight changes.
+    Once you update your node with them, the new functionality will become available for you right away.
+    In case you don't update your node with such a release, it will not case a [fork](#fork-of-blockchain).
+- **<u>The ones that take time to be implemented</u>**.
+    It is large updates that may include consensus changes or any other significant changes.
+    On the node releases page, node owners are warned about the upcoming switch to the new changes.
+    For example, an update may be published at the 1st of September, but in the comments of the release it is mentioned:

+    ```
+    This is a mandatory release.
+    Mainnet nodes need to be updated before feature #​17 is activated.
+    The activation will happen at height 3250000 (approx. on Sep 10 2022 05:37 UTC)."
+    ```
+    Therefore, node owners receive a time frame within which it is necessary to update the node.
+    In case a noder owner skips such an update after the new feature is activated, it may cause [forks](#fork-of-blockchain).

 You can subscribe to the [github releases page](https://github.com/wavesplatform/Waves/releases/) to be always aware of all published updates.
-In case a noder owner skips the update, it may cause [forks](#fork-of-blockchain).
+It is recommended to install all updates without postponing to always keep your node functioning properly.

 ### Fork of blockchain ###